-- 20.4.1: The teams of both size classes are ranked in separate lists to determine the overall best humanoid. - 20.4.2: The ranking is based on the aggregated number of points earned in the individual competitions. - 20.4.3: The points earned in the technical challenge are used directly.
+20.4.1.
+The teams of all three size classes are ranked in separate lists to determine the overall best humanoid.

+20.4.2.
+The ranking is based on the aggregated number of points earned in the individual competitions.

+20.4.3.
+The points earned in the technical challenge are used directly.

-- 20.4.4: For the Dribble and Kick competitions (TeenSize) and the Soccer Games (KidSize) the winner receives 60 points.
+20.4.4.
+For the Dribble and Kick competitions (AdultSize) and the Soccer Games (KidSize and TeenSize) the winner receives 60 points.
 The second best team receives 42 points.
 The third best team receives 30 points.

-- 20.4.5: As KidSize and TeenSize robots do not compete directly, a jury decides the overall best humanoid robot, 2nd best humanoid robot, 3rd best humanoid robot.
-The jury consists of the team leaders of all teams, except for the teams ranked first and second in the KidSize and TeenSize lists.
+20.4.5.
+As KidSize, TeenSize and AdultSize robots do not compete directly, a jury decides the overall best humanoid robot, 2nd best humanoid robot, 3rd best humanoid robot.
+The jury consists of the team leaders of all teams, except for the teams ranked first in the KidSize, TeenSize and AdultSize lists.
 The jury decides by majority vote.
 In case of a draw, the president of the RoboCup federation decides the vote.

-- The teams ranked first in the KidSize and TeenSize lists are candidates for the best humanoid.
+- The teams ranked first in the KidSize, TeenSize and AdultSize lists are candidates for the best humanoid.
 The jury decides from the general picture of the performance according to the criteria:

 - A. Robustness

 - B. Walking ability

 - C. Ball handling

 - D. Soccer skills